BenMcLean/RhythmReplugged/docs/ARCHITECTURE.md

 This layer defines:

 - app mode enums
-- browser and playback view structs for the standalone/core app flow
+- browser and playback view structs consumed by the UI layer

 ### `core`